egorlem/ultima.zsh-theme/README.md

 ### Second Line: Information Line

 The second line is divided into three segments and provides essential information about the current state of the terminal.
 This line typically includes details such as the SSH connection status, the current working directory, and the version control system (VCS) status.

-### Third Line: Input Line

-The third line is for command input, providing a clear space for entering new commands.

 #### SSH Connection Segment